iawia002/lux/.github/ISSUE_TEMPLATE/support-a-new-website.md

 ---
 name: Support a new website
-about: If you want to support a new website
+about: If you want to request support for a new website
 title: "[new website require]: the website name"
 labels: enhancement
 assignees: ''